neondatabase/website/content/docs/data-types/boolean.md

 ---
-title: Postgres Boolean Data Type
+title: Postgres Boolean data type
-subtitle: Representing truth values in PostgreSQL
+subtitle: Representing truth values in Postgres
 enableTableOfContents: true
 ---

-In PostgreSQL, the Boolean datatype is designed to store truth values.
+In Postgres, the Boolean datatype is designed to store truth values.
 A Boolean column can hold one of three states: `true`, `false`, or `NULL` representing unknown or missing values.

 For instance, Boolean values can be used in a dataset to represent the status of an order, whether a user is active, or whether a product is in stock.
-It could also be produced as a result of comparisons or logical operations.
+A Boolean value could also be produced as a result of comparisons or logical operations.

 <CTA />

 ## Storage and Syntax

 In SQL statements, Boolean values are represented by the keywords `TRUE`, `FALSE`, and `NULL`.
-PostgreSQL is flexible and allows for various textual representations of these values:
+Postgres is flexible and allows for various textual representations of these values:

 - `TRUE` can also be represented as `t`, `true`, `y`, `yes`, `on`, `1`.
 - `FALSE` can also be represented as `f`, `false`, `n`, `no`, `off`, `0`.